Chris Jordan (artist)

 Chris Jordan (born 1963) is an American artist, photographer and film producer based in Seattle, Washington.

 Works

-Many of Jordan's works are created from photographs of garbage and mass consumption, a serendipitous technique which started when he visited an industrial yard to look at patterns of color and order.
-Jordan uses everyday commonalities such as a plastic cup and defines the blind unawareness involved in American consumerism.
-His work, while often unsettling, is a message about unconscious behaviors in our everyday lives, leaving it to the viewer to draw conclusions about the inevitable consequences which will arise from our habits.
+Many of Jordan's works are created from photographs of garbage and mass consumption, a technique which started when he visited an industrial yard to look at patterns of color and order.
+Jordan uses everyday commonalities such as a plastic cup, attempting to define the blind unawareness involved in American consumerism.

-Jordan's work can be grouped in the following series: